Deepanshu4712/Markdown/sf_agents/tomcat/documentation.md

  -Dcom.sun.management.jmxremote
 ```

-- JCMD command installed in the machine
+- JCMD command must be installed in the machine

 ##### Configuration Settings